 Attorney for Restraining Orders in Houston, TX

-You need to seek a criminal defense attorney if you have reason to believe someone has filed a restraining order against you.
-The violation of a restraining order can lead to criminal proceedings, especially if there are events that already have a reason to suspect you.
-The Gonzalez Law Group, PLLC has years of experience with criminal defense cases like restraining orders and other criminal charges.
-They will sit down with you and analyze the case step by step and tell you what to do next.
-Call (832) 530-4070 to get started with a free consultation.
-The Gonzalez Law Group, PLLC works with clients in the counties of Harris County, Montgomery County, Galveston County, Fort Bend County, Liberty County, Waller County, and Chambers County.
+You need to seek a criminal defense attorney if you believe someone has filed a restraining order against you.
+The violation of a restraining order can lead to criminal proceedings.
+The Gonzalez Law Group has years of experience with restraining orders.
+Call us to get started with a free consultation.
+The Gonzalez Law Group works with clients in the counties of Harris County, Montgomery County, Galveston County, Fort Bend County, Liberty County, Waller County, and Chambers County.